Pradeep T — Published On March 22, 2022 and Last Modified On August 24th, 2022

 a minimal supporting set

-The magnitude of each word represents its frequency or relevance in a word cloud, which is a data visualization tool for visualizing text data.
+The magnitude of each word represents its frequency or relevance in a word cloud, a data visualization tool for visualizing text data.
 A word cloud can be used to emphasise important textual data points.
 Data from social networking websites are frequently analyzed using word clouds.

 For installation